lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-09-Quaternions.md

 ### Multiplication: real algebra with unit

 According to legend, Hamilton struggled for years to define a well-behaved multiplication operation for the three-dimensional space he was working on, suddenly realising that it could be done if he introduced a fourth component.
-As always, co-recursion defines the operations (1 and $\times$) in terms of the four selector functions.
+As always, corecursion defines the operations (1 and $\times$) in terms of the four selector functions.
 A real algebra with unit satisfies the axioms of a ring and the multiplication also commutes with scalar multiplication.
 However, quaternion multiplication is not commutative.
 I was pleased to find that all the necessary type classes for this development were already available in Isabelle/HOL.